rustindia/rustindia.github.io/content/docs/sub-communities/details.md

 top = false
 +++

 ##### Want to add your community details?
 Please create a PR and [add the details to this table!](https://github.com/rustindia/rustindia.github.io/blob/master/content/docs/sub-communities/details.md) or reach out us for help.
-Maybe use [markdown table generator](https://tablesgenerator.com/markdown_tables#) for ease
+Maybe use [markdown table generator](https://tablesgenerator.com/markdown_tables#) for ease.
+Do checkout the latest [events conducted by these communities](/events).

 | Location          | Events                                           | Community Platform                                                           | Social Media Presence                                                                                                                      | Misc Links |
 | ----------------- | ------------------------------------------------ | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ | ---------- |